Yosoku/Book-it/README.md

 ### Version 2.0

-**Book it** is a desktop Application Booking clone created in Java.
+**Book it** is a desktop Application [Booking](https://www.booking.com/index.el.html) clone created in Java.
+The project was a part of the of the Java curriculum in the University of Aristotle.

 ### Authors